ngagnon/flybywire/fly-protocol/spec.md

 Gets a server option.
 Currently available options:

-- ReadMaxChunkSize: gets the maximum chunk size that the client would like to get (defaults to 16KB)
-- WriteMaxChunkSize: returns the maximum chunk size that the server will accept
+- MaxChunkSize: returns the maximum chunk size that the server will accept on writes, and for the ReadChunkSize option

 SETOPT
 ---